-Call for papers: Nigerian Tax Research Network Conference
+Call for papers: Nigerian Tax Research Network Conference (Closed)

 The Nigerian Tax Research Network (NTRN) is pleased to invite submissions for research-based presentations at its 2019 meeting scheduled for December 5th and 6th at the FIRS Training School in Abuja, hosted in partnership with the Federal Inland Revenue Service.
 The conference seeks to bring together stakeholders and showcase the best current research on the pressing challenges of taxation and revenue in Nigeria today, exchange ideas, and begin conversations.
 Submissions are sought from academics, tax professionals, social research groups and NGOs, or independent scholars.

 The overarching theme of the two-day event is ‘Revenue challenges online and offline: Bridging the digital divide in an analogue economy,’ and papers featuring original research on any subject addressing this theme or sub-themes including:

 - Domestic resource mobilisation